1. Top-Down Design

 Generics are useful for maintaining and extending existing systems.

-The data-directed style maintains a huge table of known procedures and looks up desired operations based on keys.
+The data-directed style maintains a huge table of known procedures and determines desired operations based on keys.
 Extending such systems involves adding the new function signatures to the table; this allows the entire system to start using the newly added functions (sounds like the adapter pattern).

 Message passing involves sending messages to objects to trigger the right operations.
 Sounds familiar?
 Yes, it does sound like OOP and is one of its major tenets.
 An object keeps a list of possible operations and invokes the right method based on the message it receives (think of invoking an instance method in an OOP language as sending a ‘message’ to the object e.g. a.b() ).